Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

 On the other hand, however, the points L and T also correspond to some eigenmodes of the domain.
-These are standing longitudinal and shear waves inside the bulk -- the displacement fields of these modes as they result from the Ritz-Rayleigh calculation are shown in Figure \ref{fig2}(g).
-The corresponding limiting bulk longitudinal and shear waves, albeit being solutions to the Christoffel equation (\ref{eq:Christoffel}), do not satisfy the free-surface conditions; that is why their amplitude in the eigenmode diminishes to zero when approaching the surface, and these modes thus do not result in any diffraction of the probe beam.
+These are standing longitudinal and shear waves inside the bulk -- the displacement fields of these modes as they result from the Ritz--Rayleigh calculation are shown in Figure \ref{fig3}(g).
+The corresponding limiting bulk longitudinal and shear waves, albeit being solutions to the Christoffel's elastodynamic equation (Eq. (\ref{eq:Christoffel}) in the Methods section), do not satisfy the free-surface conditions; that is why the amplitude of the related eigenmode diminishes to zero when approaching the surface, and these modes thus do not result in any diffraction of the probe beam.
 This holds true for all similar modes related to bulk acoustic waves with non-zero out-of-plane components of the polarization.
 In contrast, the eigenmodes representing standing Rayleigh-type and pseudo-Rayleigh surface waves (SAWs/pSAWs) are compliant with the free-surface conditions and have non-zero out-of-plane displacement field components.
-That is why they are observed in the far-field response to the source that persists in the measurement spot for several hundreds of nanoseconds.
+That is why they are observed in the late response to the source that persists in the measurement spot for several hundreds of nanoseconds.

-For completeness, let us mention that the requirement of non-zero out-of-plane component of the displacement field applies also for the near-field response detected by UTGS.
-If any of the ultra-transient features has a strictly in-plane polarization, it remains invisible for the measurement.
-This is clearly seen for the high-symmetry (1\,1\,0) cut for the Ni single crystal in first column of Figure \ref{fig1}(f--h), where the UTGS peak marking the fastest bulk shear wave completely disappears for propagation angles close to \ang{90}, where this mode becomes purely shear-horizontal.
-The absence of this mode in the out-of-plane response is identically reflected in the calculated $|G_{13}|$.
+For completeness, let us mention that the requirement of a non-zero out-of-plane component of the displacement field applies also for the early-time response detected by UTGS.
+If any of the ultra-transient features have a strictly in-plane polarization, it remains invisible for the measurement.
+This is clearly seen for the high-symmetry (1\,1\,0) cut for the Ni single crystal in first column of Figure \ref{fig2}, where the UTGS contrast marking the fastest bulk shear wave completely disappears for propagation angles close to \ang{90}, where this mode becomes purely shear-horizontal.
+The absence of this type of waves in the out-of-plane response is identically reflected in the calculated $|G_{13}|$.